Link Relevance: What it is & Why it Matters for SEO

-The general idea is to be deliberate in focusing on relevance in every part of your strategy.
-That means you should stop and consider if the link is relevant for users with every step in the process:
+You want to be deliberate in focusing on relevance in every part of your strategy.
+That means you should stop and consider if a link is relevant for users at every step in the process:

 - When you research websites and opportunities for outreach

 - When you write content to generate natural links and for guest posting

 - When you set up the technical elements of your links, such as anchor text